Kerevat National High School

-Kerevat National High School, also known as the Kerevat School of Excellence, is a government high school in the East New Britain Province of Papua New Guinea (PNG) that takes admissions from throughout PNG for Grades 11 and 12.
+Kerevat National High School, more recently known as the Kerevat National School of Excellence, is a government high school in the East New Britain Province of Papua New Guinea (PNG) that takes admissions from throughout PNG for Grades 11 and 12.
 It was founded in 1947.

 Description

 The school is located on the Gazelle Peninsula in East New Britain.
 It was the first high school in the Territory of New Guinea, beginning life as an institute for the training of teachers.
 It is a boarding school and has a student population of up to 800 and a teaching staff of about 50.
 About 50–60% of its students come from the Islands Region of the country, with the rest from the mainland provinces.
 The school offers the following subjects: language and literature; applied English; general and advanced mathematics; chemistry; biology; physics; applied science; geology; economics; accounting; business studies; legal studies; history; geography; and information and communication technology (ICT).